aeonSolutions/aeonlabs-open-software-catalogue/README.md

 **Project Total: 60 work.h**

-This is a simple C# windows application i coded in a few days for a "PeoplePerHour" Gig .
+This is a simple C# Windows application I coded in a few days for a "PeoplePerHour" Gig .

 <p align="center">
  <a href="https://www.youtube.com/watch?v=jQgjHQrOK7o">